The Underlying Problems of Complexity in computing

 Examples of Emergence

--- Some familiar examples in nature (hurricanes, flocks of
+-- Some familiar examples in nature: hurricanes, flocks of

 The

-evolution of multicellular systems -- from biofilms
+evolution of multicellular systems -- From "training

-multicellular life
+wheels" (biofilms) to full-blown multicellular life

 Evolution, co-evolution